 Birgit Horns and Walter Pfefferle's works create images of the future that seem both absurd and frighteningly close; between humor and thoughtfulness, they show a world in which the boundaries between humans and machines, reality and fiction, past and future begin to blur—quite literally.

-Rubber ducks float between historic facades, air taxis park in front of the registration office, a salt sow wades through the city's new element in rubber boots, Lüneburg now lies by the sea, and the world is full of possibilities.
+Rubber ducks float past historic facades, air taxis park in front of the registration office, a salt pig wades through the city’s new element in rubber boots—Lüneburg now lies by the sea, and the world is full of possibilities.

 But beneath the ironic lightness of these scenes lies a serious question:

-What will our city, our world, look like when progress continues to accelerate, when nature and technology, history and the future become indistinguishably intertwined?
+What will our city, our world, look like if progress continues to accelerate, if nature and technology, history and the future become inextricably intertwined?

-The two artists lead viewers deeper into this intermediate space—where humans and machines merge, where water, as a symbol of change, washes over everything—where our certainties dissolve and we enter completely new territory.
+The two artists lead viewers deeper into this in-between space—where humans and machines merge, where water, as a symbol of change, washes over everything—where our certainties dissolve and we enter completely uncharted territory.

 What if the future had already begun?